mara/.github/profile/README.md

 <img src="https://github.com/mara/.github/raw/main/assets/mara-animal.jpg"  style="width:40%; margin-left: auto; margin-right:auto; display:block;">

-The **Mara ETL Framework** is a Python framework to build data pipelines.
+The **Mara ELT Framework** is a Python framework to build data pipelines.

 It has been designed and build by [Dr. Martin Loetzsch](https://github.com/martin-loetzsch) at [Project A](https://github.com/project-a) as a lightweight data transformation framework for their ventures.
 Today the Mara Packages are maintained and developed further by the Mara Open Source community.